 The earliest modern reference to hydroponics (last 100 years) was by a man named William Frederick Gericke.
-While working at the University of California, Berkeley, he created a sensation by growing tomato vines twenty-five feet (7.6 metres) high in his back yard in mineral nutrient solutions rather than soil.
+While working at the University of California, Berkeley, he created a sensation by growing tomato vines twenty-five feet (7.6 meters) high in his back yard in mineral nutrient solutions rather than soil.
 He introduced the term hydroponics, water culture, in 1937.

 Hydroponics solves this problem in three different ways.

 The water reservoir can be constantly oxygenated, making sure that the plant’s roots obtain the optimum level of oxygen.
 Additionally, the problem of watering is solved by the fact that the plant’s root system no longer has soil surrounding it, blocking oxygen uptake by the roots.

 ii.
 Uses Less Water

 Hydroponics uses much less water than soil farming because it can be recirculated.
 In traditional farming, water is poured over the ground and seeps into the soil.
 Only a small fraction of the water actually gets used by the plant.
 Hydroponics allows for the unused water to be recycled back into the reservoir, ready for use in the future.
 In dry and arid areas, this is a massive benefit.